I used to believe in a doctrine I now call "axiological retribution".

 But by the time I thought of that, I'd already grown much less attached to the doctrine.
 My departure from it started with more emotional causes, and I don't think the above would've convinced me if I hadn't had the emotional changes first.

 Mostly, it was from seeing the cruelty of the world.
 For most of my teenage years, I hadn't been as connected to the world as I am now.
 I didn't follow news or politics much.
-I was also a Chaos Anarchist.
-My idealized visions of a better world involved much more violence than they do now.
-It was after I grew farther from Chaos Anarchism and about as close to Anarcho-Capitalism as I ever was that I got a different perspective.
+I was also a chaos anarchist.
+My vision of a better world involved much more violence than it does now.
+It was after I grew farther from chaos anarchism and about as close to anarcho-capitalism as I ever was that I got a different perspective.
 I was driven by desire for harmony with other Ancaps to raise my valuation of peace relative to the Chaos Anarchist concept of justice, so more and more I saw the violence and undeserved suffering of the world as the greater problem over the welfare of the wicked, up to an order of magnitude more than I used to.

 I describe it as a feeling of desperation.
 I said something like, "the world is so fucked, it would be such a victory just to end the suffering.
 I'd have a hard time feeling unsatisfied with that, even if everyone responsible went unpunished."
 Obviously that's not a rational thought.
 But it was a righteous feeling.
 And it led me to having more rational and more moral beliefs.

 Another thing that played a role was getting more experience with hypotheticals where even a person who believed in axiological retribution could agree that mercy was appropriate.
 I'd be lying if I said Doki Doki Literature Club didn't contribute.
 Undertale also would have if I hadn't already been done by then.